skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The curse of the mountain is also lifted.
 Everyone wonders what effect this will have on the Queen and her minions.

-And what effect will the mountain's erruption have on everyone?
+And what effect will the mountain's eruption have on everyone?

 They have many questions, but they are a two day's journey from the answers.
 First things first.
 They rest.